Skip to main content

 • regular dependency updates and security scanning.

 No service can guarantee absolute security.
-If a personal data breach poses a risk to your rights and freedoms, we will notify you and the ICO within 72 hours of becoming aware, in line with UK GDPR Article 33.
+If a personal data breach is likely to risk people’s rights and freedoms, we will notify the ICO within 72 hours of becoming aware, in line with UK GDPR Article 33.
+If a breach is likely to result in a high risk to you, we will also tell you directly without undue delay, in line with Article 34.

 Cookies and similar technologies